 - Relationships with academics and alumni

-This was an unexpected huge positive from the WEMBA program.
+This was an unexpected huge positive from the MBA for working professionals.
 You become part of the Goizueta family.
 And what an impressive community that is.
 Not only are you provided with access to the hugely successful executives with the alumni network, but also with a dynamic and experienced faculty who have relationships with many large organizations across the globe.
 This is a group of seasoned professionals you can learn much from, develop relationships with and that provides another great example of the numerous benefits provided by the program.

 - Balancing student life with work

 One of biggest challenges encountered at Goizueta is that ever-elusive search for balance, especially when it comes to work and school commitments.
 We were educated numerous times at Goizueta that multitasking just doesn’t work effectively.
 So my solution was simple, complete focus to the task at hand.
 When I was in work, I was completely focused there, and similarly, when I was in Emory, I tried to not let work distract me from the projects being completed.
 There are days when this is and continues to be challenging, but this intentional focus really helps you to perform at a high level across both codes.